ayushanand18/nephron-ai/README.md

 - [External References](#References)

+No special installation required, either go to [Live Demo](#Links) or download the ZIP und unzip in your local directory, and then open `index.html`
 ## Abstract
 The kidneys are complex and resilient organs, each roughly the size of a fist.
 But many medical conditions can strain the kidneys, including diabetes, and high blood pressure causing chronic kidney disease.
 Chronic Kidney Disease is a major public health problem that affects 1.6 billion people globally each year.
 Around 10% of world population suffers from the disease and can cause complications including kidney failures, an increased risk of heart disease, high blood pressure, bone disease, and anemia.
 Chronic Kidney disease is a five-stage disease, often has no symptoms in its early stages and can go undetected until it is very advanced (For this reason, Chronic Kidney Disease is also referred to as a “silent disease”).
 Kidney disease causes gradual loss of kidney function over a period of months to years.
 Each year, chronic kidney disease kills more people than breast or prostate cancer.
 And patient awareness is less than 10% in stages 1 to 3.
 Unfortunately, there has not been much research done on fighting the disease and there is an apparent lack of seriousness among public health officials against this silent healthcare crisis.